Our knowledge of orthopaedics. Your best health.

 You can expect some pain and discomfort for several weeks after surgery.
 Your doctor may prescribe pain medicine, if needed.
 Treating pain with medications can help you feel more comfortable, which will help your body heal and recover from surgery faster.

 Many types of pain medication are available to help control pain, including opioids, nonsteroidal anti-inflammatory drugs (NSAIDs) and local anesthetics.
-Opioids can provide excellent pain relief, but they are a narcotic and can be addictive.
+Opioids can provide excellent pain relief, but they are narcotics and can be addictive.
 It is important to take opioids only as directed by your doctor and to stop taking them as soon as your pain starts to improve.

 Physical Therapy